arclicious/tar-tool/README.md

 ﻿# tar-tool
-Lightweight terminal tar archive extractor written in Python.
+Lightweight terminal tar archive extractor written in Python for Linux.
+[Click here](https://github.com/arclicious/tar-tool-fb) to see a Windows-compatible version of tar-tool I made which is named tar-tool-fb.

 # Requirements: